Implementing secure containers using gVisor+Docker tutorial

 In the next section,we will look at gVisor (Google’s) approach to container isolation mechanisms.

-runsc so that isolation boundary between the application and the host kernel is maintained.
+runsc so that the isolation boundary between the application and the host kernel is maintained.

 How to implement Sandboxed containers (for Docker application)